openhab/org.openhab.binding.zwave/doc/enerwave/zwnrsm2_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 1

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 2

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.